-Woodland Preserve with Sheep
+Oak Woodland Sanctuary with Sheep

 Our Home & Location

 The house is straw bale and in hot weather, it needs to have windows opened at night or early morning, then closed before the temperature outside gets above the indoor temp.
 This is the A/C system and it works beautifully.
-We are off-grid and if you like, you may use our solar oven.
+We are off-grid.
+If you like, you may use our solar oven.
 There are some amenities that many American homes have that we do not have: flush toilets, wifi, TV, stereo, toaster, microwave, internet-functional computer, unlimited electricity.
 Instead, we have composting toilets, satellite internet via modem and ethernet or USB jack, solar oven, and an old computer that can do email and a little more.

 Responsibilities & Pets